Wink Martindale: Later career

-In 2014, Martindale started his own YouTube channel featuring episodes of game shows, game show pilots, rare clips from various game shows, and more.

-Martindale made a special guest appearance on the December 2, 2014, episode of the GSN show The Chase hosted by Brooke Burns and featuring Mark Labbett.
+In 2014, Martindale began a YouTube channel, featuring episodes of game shows, game show pilots, rare clips from various game shows, and other game show related content.
+He continued to maintain the channel, named "Wink's Vault", with episode B-128 of Martindale-hosted game show Debt being published less than two hours before his death.
+He made a special guest appearance on the December 2, 2014, episode of the GSN show The Chase hosted by Brooke Burns and featuring Mark Labbett.

 In October 2016, Martindale appeared on the daytime soap opera The Bold and the Beautiful, as a minister.

-On April 21, 2017, Martindale appeared in a KFC advertising campaign featuring Rob Lowe as astronaut Colonel Sanders giving a JFK speech spoof/homage about launching the Zinger chicken sandwich into space.

-On April 4, 2018, Martindale served as "surprise co-host" (via phone) for Sirius XM NHL Network Radio's "Three Questions" segment where a celebrity co-host creates the questions and then quizzes the show's broadcast crew.
+On April 21, 2017, Martindale appeared in a KFC advertising campaign featuring Rob Lowe as astronaut Colonel Sanders making a JFK speech spoof and giving an homage; the ad is about launching a Zinger chicken sandwich into space.
+On April 4, 2018, Martindale was the "surprise co-host" (via phone) for Sirius XM NHL Network Radio's "Three Questions" segment, where a celebrity co-host creates the questions and then quizzes the show's broadcast crew.

-On January 28, 2021, Martindale claimed on his Facebook that he had one of the pilots for the ABC version of Deal or No Deal and would upload it when his YouTube channel hit 18,000 subscribers.
-When he hit his goal on July 19, the pilot got uploaded to his channel.

-On June 6, 2021, Martindale began hosting the nationally and internationally syndicated The History of Rock 'n' Roll, a two-hour weekend look back at music from the 1960s, 1970s and 1980s.
+On January 28, 2021, Martindale claimed on his Facebook page that he had one of the pilots for the ABC version of Deal or No Deal and would upload it when his YouTube channel hit 18,000 subscribers.
+When he hit his goal on July 19, 2021, the pilot was uploaded to his channel.
+On June 6, 2021, Martindale began hosting the nationally and internationally syndicated The History of Rock 'n' Roll, a two-hour weekend look back at music from the 1960s, 1970s, and 1980s.
 The production is created by a team composed of Martindale, producer/engineer Peter Jay Gould of The Intervale Group, and writer/producer Gary Theroux, who wrote and produced the 1978 52-hour marathon version of The History of Rock 'n' Roll for Drake-Chenault.
-The new richly-produced series combines songs, fun facts about the music and the artists, and artist interview soundbites.
+The new richly produced series combines songs, fun facts about the music and the artists, and artist interview soundbites.

 Personal life

 Martindale married Madelyn Leech in 1954 and they had four children.
-They divorced in 1972.
-He married his second wife, Sandy (née Ferra), on August 2, 1975.

-He has a few dogs named after the various game shows he hosted.
+The couple divorced in 1971.
+He later married his second wife, Sandy (née Ferra), in 1975.
+He had a few dogs named after the various game shows he hosted.

-Martindale is a born-again Christian and was once a guest on the TBN flagship program Praise the Lord.
-He has also previously endorsed several conservative positions politically.
-Wink's wife, Sandy, previously dated Elvis Presley, and both were friends of his.
-They have appeared on Sirius' Elvis Radio and shared stories about Presley.
+Martindale identified as a born-again Christian and was once a guest on the TBN flagship program Praise the Lord.
+He endorsed several conservative positions politically.
+His wife, Sandy, previously dated Elvis Presley.
+Both he and Sandy were friends with Presley.
+They appeared on Sirius' Elvis Radio and shared stories about Presley.

-In popular culture

-New York Giants defensive coordinator Don Martindale goes by the nickname "Wink”, which he got because he shares a last name with the game show host.
+Death

+Martindale died from lymphoma at a hospital in Rancho Mirage, California, on April 15, 2025, at the age of 91.
+A spokesperson said he'd been battling the disease for over a year, though Martindale chose to keep his illness private.